ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/Visualize_Results.md

   Notice that on the left hand side you have 2 datasets: `Lead_Scored_Dataset` and `Recommendations`.

+6. Click on the second dataset (`Recommendations`) and then click on ‘Advanced Editor’ in the toolbar.
+Select and copy all the code in the dialog that appears.
+Then click `Done` to close this dialog.
  <br/>
  <img src="../Images/vis6.png" width="75%" >

+7. Next, click on the first dataset (`Lead_Scored_Dataset`) and then click on ‘Advanced Editor’ in the toolbar.
+Delete all the code here and paste what you just copied into this dialog.
+Click `Done` to close this dialog.
  <br/>
  <img src="../Images/vis7.png" width="75%" >